vonglasow/atoum-documentation/source/en/cookbook.rst

    require_once __DIR__ . '/../../../../plugins/sfAtoumPlugin/bootstrap/unit.php';

-Lancer les tests
+Launch tests
 ================

-La commande symfony atoum:test est disponible.
-Les tests peuvent alors se lancer de cette façon :
+The symfony command atoum:test is available.
+The tests can then be launched in this way:

 .. code-block:: shell

    $ ./symfony atoum:test

-Toutes les paramètres d'atoum sont disponibles.
+All the arguments of atoum are available.

-Il est donc, par exemple, possible de passer un fichier de configuration comme ceci :
+It's therefore, for example, possible to give a configuration file like this:

 .. code-block:: php